Daisy Warner

 In early-stage startups, the tasks of a CRO and CFO may fall under a CEO’s obligations.
 However, as the company evolves, a CRO may join the team to help drive revenue and growth.
 Startups may also choose to outsource or hire part-time or fractional CROs.
 Find out more about hiring for a startup.

 In the longer term when a company has grown significantly, or if a startup is being acquired by a larger entity, it may be beneficial to hire a CFO.
 At medium-sized companies and bigger corporations CFO role is generally more established.
+Fractional CFO services are also an option for companies which are not yet in a position to hire a full-time CFO.

 About Legislate